Isopolito/Ganchos/README.md

 ## Plugin Configuration Files
 Located: `~/.ganchos/config/plugins`
-The plugin configuration file is what the user modifies in order to control how the plugin operates
+<br>The plugin configuration file is what the user modifies in order to control how the plugin operates

 *Note: Any JSON consumed by ganchos can have comments included like this: `// rest of this line is ignored`.
 These will be stripped out internally before Ganchos parses it.*